Brammall History, Family Crest & Coats of Arms

 The first record of the family was listed in the source, Earwaker's East Cheshire where Mathew de Bromale was listed as holding lands in Cheshire, temp.
 1150.

 Some of the family has Scottish roots as noted by Broomhall Castle, built in 1874, located in Menstrie, Clackmannanshire, Scotland.
 It is still in good condition and today is in use as a hotel.

 Early History of the Brammall family

-Another 295 words (21 lines of text) covering the years 1502, 1594, 1663 and 1635 are included under the topic Early Brammall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brammall research.
+Another 62 words (4 lines of text) covering the years 1502, 1594, 1663, 1635, 1659, 1653 and 1654 are included under the topic Early Brammall History in all our PDF Extended History products and printed products wherever possible.

 Brammall Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Brammall include Bramhall, Bramall, Bramhill, Brammall, Bramwell and others.